 Any/all changes in marital status must be reported to the office of the Registrar for proper maintenance of educational records.
-A student who marries while enrolled should file appropriate change notices with both the Registrar and the Residence Life Office.
+A student who marries while enrolled should file appropriate change notices with the Registrar's Office and, if necessary, with the Residence Life Office.
 Should he/she be a campus resident, the Vice President for Enrollment and Student Services is available for pre-marital counseling referrals and resources.
 For policy matters concerning students in marital difficulties please refer to the section on Home & Family (see p.
-11).
+12).